MT-Qlu/Machine-Learning/Supervised Learning/Linear Regression/README.md

 The notebook includes code cells that generate Q-Q plots, residual vs. fitted charts, and leverage statistics to test these assumptions empirically.

+### Plain-Language Intuition

+Imagine plotting everyone’s years of experience on the x-axis and their salary on the y-axis.
+Linear regression draws the straight line that stays as close as possible to every dot at once.
+The slope of that line says how much salary tends to change when experience increases by a year, while the intercept is the salary you would expect with zero experience.
+When you feed the model a new “years of experience” number, it simply reads the matching point on that line and gives you the corresponding salary estimate.

+Because we standardise the lone feature behind the scenes, the algorithm is less sensitive to the raw scale of the input.
+The reported metrics (R², RMSE, MAE) compare the predicted salaries against the actual ones on a small hold-out set so you can gauge how trustworthy the line is before using it elsewhere.

 ---

 ## Dataset